antbht/djm-sdk/README.md

 # Dejamobile Take Home - Backend API SDK

-Implements a SDK to use the backend API.
+Implements a SDK to use the [backend API](https://github.com/antbht/djm-back).
+This SDK could be embed into Python clients.
+[See here an example](https://github.com/antbht/djm-client).

 ##  Use in your app